-The oscillations in $R(T, X)$ and $Q(T, X)$ is much more conspicuous than in the case of the Riemann zeta function, and this phenomenon leads one to believe that the main term in each sum should have an oscillatory component.
-From Theorem~\ref{Laaksonen-analogue}, we already know such a component is expressed by the sine (resp. cosine) for the cosine kernel $R(T, X)$ (resp. sine kernel $Q(T, X)$).
-We also observe that the oscillations in $\Sigma_{1}(T, X)$ and $\Sigma_{2}(T, X)$ agree and are just slightly out of synchronisation.
-We should expect to see the growth at the lengths of closed geodesics on $\mathcal{M}$.
-Nevertheless we can hardly see the peaks at those lengths for the moment due to the shortage of our list of Laplacian eigenvalues, and in fact one may need the spectral parameters up to 500 to visualise more accurate behaviour.
-In Fig.~\ref{spectral-exponential-sums-for-the-Picard-group}, the graphs of $R(T, X) T^{-1}$ and $Q(T, X) T^{-1}$ is plotted in the $X$-aspect with $T = 140$.
+The oscillations in $R(T, X)$ and $Q(T, X)$ is much more conspicuous than in the case of the Riemann zeta function and this phenomenon leads to the belief that the main term in each sum should involve an oscillatory component.
+By Theorem~\ref{Laaksonen-analogue}, we know that such a component is expressed by the sine or cosine.
+We also observe that the oscillations in $\Sigma_{1}(T, X)$ and $\Sigma_{2}(T, X)$ are slightly out of synchronisation.